The Powerful Link Between Music and Memory: What the Science Shows

 Gene Mutations

-Researchers have yet to identify any specific genes responsible for the development of late-onset Alzheimer’s.
-However, certain mutations of the APOE gene, which are found in chromosome 19, “[]remain] the strongest, genetic risk factor for Alzheimer’s disease.”
+Researchers have yet to identify any specific genes directly responsible for the development of late-onset Alzheimer’s.
+However, certain mutations of the APOE gene, which are found on chromosome 19, are currently considered the strongest genetic risk factor for Alzheimer’s disease.

 For example, the specific gene mutation APOE ε4 is linked to higher levels of amyloid plaques and is often found in people with Alzheimer’s disease.